lee-dohm/code-smells/README.md

 * p76

-The longer a procedure is, the more difficult it is to understand.
+The longer a function is, the more difficult it is to understand.

 ### Long Parameter List